 - The Apple usually craves refined carbs and caffeine.

 - This body type thrives on three squares a day.

-- A full six-week Apple Shape Body Type Meal Plan is found in The Belly Burn Plan.
+- Get the full six-week Apple Shape Body Type Meal Plan here.

 The Pear Body Shape Body Type